RichardJECooke/richardjecooke.github.io/src/articles/2014-02-configuring-a-machine-with-powershell-a-quick-guide-for-beginners.md

 #   - programming
 ---

-This article will show you everything you need to know to use PowerShell to setup Windows services and IIS applications.
+This article will show you everything you need to know to use PowerShell to programmatically setup Windows services and IIS applications on a new machine.
 It's aimed at complete beginners and is as concise as possible.

 ## Why do this in PowerShell?